PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-17 07:50:42
+Last updated: 2024-04-17 07:51:17
-Random Quote: The years pass in their hundreds and their thousands, and what does any man see of life but a few summers, a few winters?  -  Maester Luwin
+Random Quote: The end of a rope has been this man's destiny since the night he was born. - Chester Campbell